Yajinglee/My_Portfolio_Website/README.md

 #### Project Description:

-This project aims to use SQL queries to explore the DVD rental dataset to gain an understanding of inventory level, consumer behavior, store sales and performance.
+This project aimed to use SQL queries to explore the DVD rental dataset to gain an understanding of inventory level, consumer behavior, store sales and performance.

-Dataset was connected in MySQL Workbench, and then Jupyter Notebook was set up to access data from MySQL databases by loading the sql magic jupyter notebook extension.
+Dataset was connected in MySQL Workbench, and then Jupyter Notebook was set up to access data from MySQL databases by loading the SQL magic jupyter notebook extension.

 #### Sakila Database Entity Relationship Diagram(ERD)